danieldavidraj/Blob-Storage-System/README.md

 * **Authorization**: Authorization using OAuth2 scopes.
 * **Access control**: User based access control on who can access the files, rename and delete.
 * **Compress Files**: Can compress into zip and download files.
+* **Storage**: The files are stored in the 'static' folder with name in the format "<user_id>_<unix_timestamp>" because a user with a user id can never upload two files at the same time and the path of the file is stored in the database.

 ## Requirements